niroma/proxy-tracker-for-matomo/README.txt

 * Fixed tracking issue for subfolder install

 = 1.5.0 =
-* Renamed Matomoto Tracker to Mytomo tracker
+* Renamed Matomo Tracker to Proxy Tracker For Matomo